 There’s a master plan behind the western suburb of Summerlin, and it shows.
 The town—which was founded by movie legend Howard Hughes—has been developed and built out according to a written-on-paper strategy, a "planned community" through and through.
 Today the neighborhood comprises dozens of gated communities, as well as a handful of epic golf courses and casino resorts such as the JW Marriott and Red Rock Casino, Resort & Spa.

 Although the Red Rock Casino is hip and fun, the highlight of the region is the casino’s namesake, the Red Rock National Conservation Area.
-This area, managed by the Bureau of Land Management, is an expansive open space that heads from civilization into the ocher-rock wilderness of the Spring Mountains beyond.
+This area, managed by the Bureau of Land Management (BLM), is an expansive open space that heads from civilization into the ochre-rock wilderness of the Spring Mountains beyond.
 Canyon walls boast some of the best rock climbing in the world.
-There also are petroglyphs, drawings by Native Americans who first inhabited this area more than 1,000 years ago.
+There are also petroglyphs, drawings by Native Americans who first inhabited this area more than 1,000 years ago.